CarelessInternet/Ticketer/README.md

 ## Pull Requests

-If you wish to create a pull request for a feature, bug fix, or anything that may benefit the bot, feel free to do so!
+If you wish to create a pull request for a feature, bug fix, or anything that may benefit the project, feel free to do so!